Andrew Steinmann

-Andrew E. Steinmann is Distinguished Professor of Theology and Hebrew at Concordia University Chicago.
-He has authored a dozen books and numerous articles relating to Old Testament/Hebrew Bible, Biblical Hebrew, and Biblical Aramaic.
+Andrew E. Steinmann was Distinguished Professor of Theology and Hebrew at Concordia University Chicago.
+He has authored twenty books and numerous articles relating to Old Testament/Hebrew Bible, Biblical Hebrew, and Biblical Aramaic.
 His publications include books on the Old Testament canon, biblical chronology, Hebrew and Aramaic grammar, and commentaries on several Old Testament books.
+He retired from teaching in 2023.

 Biography

 Steinmann attended the University of Cincinnati, graduating with a B. S. in Chemical Engineering.
 He pursued studies to enter the ministry of the Lutheran Church–Missouri Synod, receiving a M. Div. from Concordia Theological Seminary in Ft.
 Wayne, Indiana.
 Subsequently he served as Associate Pastor of St. John Lutheran Church, Fraser, Michigan, and later assistant professor at Concordia University in Ann Arbor, Michigan.
 During this time he received a PhD in Near Eastern Studies at the University of Michigan.
 Steinmann was translation coordinator for the God's Word Translation of the Bible, and currently serves on the Translation Oversight Committee for the Christian Standard Bible.
-He also served as staff pastor at Lutheran Home in Westlake, Ohio, before he accepted his present position at Concordia University Chicago.
+He also served as staff pastor at Lutheran Home in Westlake, Ohio, before he accepted a position at Concordia University Chicago.
+Dr Steinmann retired from teaching in May 2023, but he remains an active scholar.

 Steinmann serves as a regular guest on the radio programs "Issues, Etc." and "The Bible Study" on KFUO in St. Louis, and has also been a guest on "Our World, His View" on WLQV in Detroit and "Studio A" on KFUO.